Anomalous criticality coexists with giant cluster in the uniform forest model: Fits

 We perform the least-squares fits to a power-law \emph{Ansatz} for any observable $\mathcal{O}(L)$

 In most cases, we set $\omega_1=1$ and $\omega_2=2$, and $b_0=0$ is fixed for observables that vanish for $L \to \infty$.
 As a precaution against FSS corrections not included in the \emph{Ansatz} \eqref{def_ansatz}, we have performed each fit by allowing only data with $L\ge L_\text{min}$.
 By studying how the estimates of the parameters, as well as the $\chi^2$ per degree of freedom, vary as a function of $L_\text{min}$, we determine our final estimates and their error bars.
+In particular, we consider the sizes and radii of the largest and second-largest clusters, the normalized fluctuation $F_1$, and the Fourier-transformed susceptibility $\chi_{\bm{k}}$, which scale as ($j=1,2$)